jecki/DHParser/documentation_src/Overview.rst

 Just like regular expressions, it is quite difficult to get EBNF-grammars right on the first try, especially, if you are new to the technology.
-DHParser offers a unit-testing environment and a dbugger for EBNF-grammars.
-This greatly helps when learning to work with parser-technology and while you might not need the debugger oftern, any more, by the time you are more experienced with writing grammars, the unit-testing facilities becomde almost indispensable when refactoring the grammar of evolving DSLs.
+DHParser offers a unit-testing environment and a debugger for EBNF-grammars.
+This greatly helps when learning to work with parser-technology and while you might not need the debugger often, any more, by the time you are more experienced with writing grammars, the unit-testing facilities become almost indispensable when refactoring the grammar of evolving DSLs.

-This unit-testing has been designed to be easy to handle: Tests for any symbol of the grammar are written into ``.ini``-Files in the ``tests_grammar`` sub-directory of the DSL-project.
+The unit-testing-framework has been designed to be easy to handle: Tests for any symbol of the grammar are written into ``.ini``-Files in the ``tests_grammar`` sub-directory of the DSL-project.
 Test-cases look like this::